Mieczysław Maneli: Early life

+Fighting the Nazis and surviving the Holocaust

-By the fall of 1942, Maneli's parents and nearly his entire family had been deported to Treblinka and exterminated.
-Maneli later explained his turn toward Communism as a reaction to the Holocaust, arguing the "Final Solution to the Jewish Question" revealed deep flaws within the cultural edifice known as "Western civilization", making a return to the values of the pre-war era unacceptable for him.
-In April–May 1943, he fought in the Warsaw Ghetto uprising, and after his capture by the SS in May 1943, was put on a train taking him to the Treblinka death camp.
-Maneli escaped from the train taking him to Treblinka, but was recaptured by the SS in May 1943.
+Under the German occupation, Maneli lived at first in the Warsaw Ghetto.
+In 1942, while living in the Ghetto, Maneli joined a resistance group linked to the Polish Workers' Party.
+By the fall of 1942, Maneli's parents and nearly his entire family had been deported to Treblinka extermination camp and murdered.

+In April–May 1943, he fought in the Warsaw Ghetto uprising, and after his capture by the SS in May 1943, was put on a train taking him to Treblinka.
+Maneli escaped from the train, but was recaptured by the SS in May 1943.
 The resourceful Maneli was able to escape a second time.
-Maneli attempted to join the Armia Krajowa, but was refused.
+Maneli attempted to join the Home Army, but was refused.

 Later in May 1943, he was arrested by the SS for a third time, taken to the Umschlagplatz and deported to Auschwitz, where he was worked as a slave laborer building weapons for the Wehrmacht.

-While at Auschwitz, Maneli joined the Worker's Party.
+While at Auschwitz, Maneli joined the Workers' Party.

 As the Red Army advanced into Silesia in January 1945, the Germans forced the remaining inmates at Auschwitz into death marches to the Reich while preparing to execute the rest.
 Believing that he might be executed at any moment, Maneli escaped from Auschwitz.
-After escaping from Auschwitz, he joined the Polish People's Army as he fought against Nazi Germany until the end of the war.
-By his own admission, an intense "Polish patriot", he believed that after all the carnage and suffering of World War Two that a new society needed to be built on the ruins of the old that would be more just and humane.
+After escaping, he joined the Polish People's Army and fought against Nazi Germany until the end of the war.

+By his own admission, an intense "Polish patriot", he believed that after all the carnage and suffering of World War II that a new society needed to be built on the ruins of the old that would be more just and humane.
 Maneli felt in the immediate post-1945 that the new regime in Poland offered the best avenue for achieving these goals.
+Maneli later explained his turn toward Communism as a reaction to the Holocaust, arguing the "Final Solution to the Jewish Question" revealed deep flaws within the cultural edifice known as "Western civilization", making a return to the values of the pre-war era unacceptable for him.